 If you’re interested in joining our Leadership Team please follow this link for more information about available positions and the application process.
 Thank You!

-Denise Muro has been working with Refugees Welcome! since 2017 and moved into the role of Executive Director in 2018.
+Denise Muro Denise has been working with Refugees Welcome! since 2017 and became Executive Director in 2018.
 She is a Ph.D. candidate in the Department of Conflict Resolution, Human Security, and Global Governance in the McCormack Graduate School of Policy and Global Studies at the University of Massachusetts Boston.
-She has an M.A. in International Studies and a background doing research addressing social relations among resettled refugees and host communities.
 Denise has several years of experience working, advocating, and conducting research with asylum seekers, refugees, and immigrants in Colorado, Wyoming, Massachusetts, and Germany.
 As Executive Director of Refugees Welcome!, she hopes to contribute to refugee and immigrant advancement and community-building in the Boston area.

 Denise’s research interests and current projects include: